Casimir effect with dielectric matter in salted water and implications at the cell scale: Implications at the cell scale

 Actin filaments play critical roles in the mechanical functions of the cytoskeleton as well as in many intracellular processes, by actively generating forces with the help of motor proteins~\cite{Salbreux12,Murrell15,Burla19}.
 They form bundles, with filaments cross-linked by specific proteins into parallel arrays.
 It has been shown that bundles of parallel filaments may form \textit{in vitro} in the absence of cross-linkers~\cite{Tang96,Deshpande12}.
 Other examples of self-assembled filaments are discussed in \cite{Spreng2024}, which play key roles in or beyond the cytoskeleton.
 The universal Casimir interaction considered above is relevant at the observed dimensions for bundles of actin filaments, so that they should have important implications in the self-assembly and cohesion of bundles of filaments at the cell scale.

 Estimation of the interaction for the relevant case of parallel actin filaments is done by modeling filaments as cylinders and using the physical dimensions known for parallel actin filaments~\cite{Volkmann2001}, each having a radius $R\simeq3$~nm and a length $L\simeq15~\mu$m, which form bundles with typical distance of closest approach $d\simeq6$~nm between filaments (geometry sketched as an inset in Fig.~\ref{fig:actinbundle} with filaments shown in blue and cross-linkers in red).
-These numbers lead to a large value for the ratio $L/d\simeq2500$, which is a key reason for which the correspondent Casimir interaction is so significant.
+Such distance is about 10 times larger than the characteristic Debye screening length $\lambda_\D$ in biologically relevant solutions.
+The electrostatic interaction as well as the longitudinal contribution to the Casimir interaction (see \S.2) are then negligible as they are efficiently screened.
+The parameters given above correspond to a large value for the ratio $L/d\simeq2500$, which is a key reason for which the correspondent Casimir interaction is so significant.
 The binding energy $\vert\cF\vert$ expressed in units of $k_\B T$ is shown versus the separation distance $d$ in Fig.~\ref{fig:actinbundle}.
 The relevant distance $d\simeq6$~nm is emphasized as the red point on the plot, where the binding energy is of the order of 5 $k_\B T$.
 In the gray-shaded zone, $\vert\cF\vert$ is dominated by the Brownian motion energy $k_\B T$.

 We stress at this point that such a magnitude had to be expected for a physical interaction having relevance for biomechanics at the cell scale.
 The interaction has to be larger than $k_\B T$ in order to dominate Brownian agitation while it should not be too large to be compatible with a mechanical activity provided by molecular motors.
 This was underlined by Moysés Nussenzveig in his remarkable paper~\cite{Nussenzveig2015} commenting on the links between physics and biology, and discussing in particular the pioneering works of Bohr \cite{Bohr1933} and Schr\"odinger \cite{Schrodinger1944}.